Department of Finance

 - FINA 7A20** Capital Markets (1.5 credit hours)

 - FINA 7A23** Portfolio Theory and Practice (1.5 credit hours)

 ** These are regular courses in the masters programs.

 Specialized Course Descriptions

-The Cougar Investment Fund is a $12 million private investment fund managed by students enrolled in FINA 7323/7397: Applied Equity Fund Management.
+The Cougar Investment Fund is a $12 million private investment fund managed by students enrolled in FINA 7323: Applied Equity Fund Management.
 This course sequence offers 9 credit hours and requires a 12-month commitment beginning at the start of the fall semester and terminating at the end of the following summer semester.
-Students who take this course must also register for the 1.5 credit hour course FINA 7A37/7A97: Corporate Strategy—Equity Fund Management.
+Students who take this course must also register for the 1.5 credit hour course FINA 7A37: Corporate Strategy—Equity Fund Management.

 Students in the Applied Equity Fund Management course are the security analysts and portfolio managers for the Cougar Investment Fund.
 As teams of analysts and portfolio managers, students will build valuation models, make security selections, monitor compliance with fund objectives, and perform the monitoring and reporting duties necessary in the management of a private investment fund.
 This experience requires that students synthesize and apply all the main skills covered in the other graduate courses in Finance.
 Class meetings often involve lecture material or speakers.
 Students should plan for significant outside time to be spent on work for the Fund.

-Application materials must be submitted by March 31 of the calendar year in which admission is sought—i.e., applications are taken in March for the academic year that begins the following September.
+Applications open on March 1 and materials must be submitted by March 31 of the calendar year in which admission is sought — i.e., applications are taken in March for the academic year that begins the following September.
 Decisions will be made in early April.
 Enrollment is limited to 16-18 students.
-To submit materials, click here to create an account and follow the instructions for uploading your contact information, résumé, and course grades.
+MBA and MS Finance students who have taken FINA 7A10 by the end of the current spring semester are eligible to apply.

 - MS Finance